HILARY LOYNES PALAZZOLO

 During her time at Larson King, Hilary had the unique opportunity to spend time working in-house to fulfill short-term needs of two Fortune 500 clients.
 She served as in-house legal counsel in the Environmental Claim Unit, interpreting and applying environmental statutory and common law across jurisdictions and providing coverage opinions in complex cases involving a variety of lines of insurance coverage.
 She also served as in-house legal counsel to assist the litigation department during an acquisition.
 Here, Hilary developed strategy and managed legal counsel globally across practice areas including environmental and product liability.
 Hilary also served as chair of ABA TIPS Excess, Surplus Lines, and Reinsurance Committee, as a Vice-Chair of ABA TIPS Women Trial Lawyers Task Force, and as a member of Minnesota Women Lawyers and the National Association of Women Lawyers.

-Hilary joined The Rudnicki Firm in 2019, establishing the firm’s satellite office in Minneapolis, Minnesota.
+Hilary joined The Rudnicki Firm in 2019, establishing the firm’s satellite office in Traverse City, Michigan.
 Hilary has stepped in to manage a regional docket of matters defending against alleged violations of consumer protection claims.
 Hilary excels at strongly advocating for and protecting client interests while resolving disputes in an efficient and cost-effective manner.

 Hilary’s insurance coverage practice concentrates on aiding insurers and corporate policyholders in determining policy coverage of loss or liability and in disputes between insurers related to questions of coverage.
 Hilary has experience in evaluating policyholder liability, assisting in the determination of insured rights, advocating for corporate policyholders in settlement negotiations, and more.
 Hilary most frequently engages in coverage litigation involving policyholder disputes or insurer coverage obligations, where she focuses on achieving the best possible outcome for her clients.